 If you don’t pay your rates on or before the due date, interest (calculated daily) will be charged on the amount owing.
 Interest is payable under NSW law, and the rate charged is approved by the Minister for Local Government.

-The current interest rate – displayed on the front of your rate notice – is 10% a year (for the 2012/2013 financial year).
+The current interest rate – displayed on the front of your rate notice – is 9% per annum (for the 2013/14 financial year).
 The City may take legal action to recover unpaid rates and charge the cost of the action to the ratepayer.

 If you’re having difficulty paying, contact us to discuss making periodic payments (interest charges still apply).
 Call 02 9265 9333 for details.